-The LCCF’s 2017 Community Grant cycle is now closed.
-Please check back in Fall 2017 to learn about our next grant cycle.
+The LCCF’s 2019 Community Grant cycle is now closed.
+Please check back in Spring 2020 for information about the LCCF’s 2020 grant round.

 Grant making at the LCCF is a competitive and thoughtful process.
 We undertake a careful assessment of community needs, research existing programs, and identify gaps in services in order to make grants that will provide the most effective support for the Lake County community.
+We want LCCF grants to provide support for Leadville/Lake County nonprofits’ greatest needs.
+We also hope that LCCF grants will highlight community buy-in for valuable local endeavors, including efforts that may be in the launch phase and working to get off the ground.
 The LCCF focuses on funding projects that fit within the following areas:

 - Arts and Culture

 - Community and Economic Development

 - Education and Training

 The LCCF awards grants to local nonprofit organizations and partnerships that meet our mission statement objectives and other selection criteria; programs that increase the capabilities and capacity of other local nonprofit organizations; and infrastructure projects focused on developing a sustainable economy or programs aimed at improving the quality of life for people in the community.
 Currently, we do not offer grants to individuals or multi-year funding.